codepharm/.github/profile/README.md

 We are a group of freelancer developers who work on our client projects, as well as collaborate with other developers.
 The codePharm was organically developed as our 🤝 collaborative coding 💻 development hub.

 > 🧪 Some of us come from a pharma background 💊 && we all love to code 🧑🏻‍💻 👩🏼‍💻 👨🏻‍💻
+> Please reach out and make a connection before any contributions.
+Thank you! 🙏

 ## [Playground] Shortcuts